jsbots/AutoFish/README.md

 - [x] Fishing lures support
 - [x] Advanced settings option
 - [x] More convoluted automation
-- [x] Fast fishing mode without delay after hooking (memory of the previous bobber position)
+- [x] Fast fishing without waiting for the bobber to disappear (memory of the previous bobber position)
-- [ ] Random mouse movements in a human way between cycles.
+- [ ] Better deviation (in a human way) in moveCurveTo.